jonathanlimsc/CS3245/HW3/README.txt

 [X] We, A0110839H and A0163559U, certify that we have followed the CS 3245 Information Retrieval class guidelines for homework assignments.
-In particular, we expressly vow that we have followed the Facebook rule in discussingwith others in doing the assignment and did not take notes (digital or printed) from the discussions.
+In particular, we expressly vow that we have followed the Facebook rule in discussing with others in doing the assignment and did not take notes (digital or printed) from the discussions.